noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 23/2/2021 09:53 **Andrea**, that I previously considered a friend of mine, that is the nephew of a chief of the Ansaldo fabric say to me that he will rape and kill me.

+- 24/2/2021 16:06 Speaking with my own father I've said to him that I'm victim of **Francesca** in the modern slavery network.
+He just says to me to go to the doctor.

   .

 ![90KHz during stalking](http://telecomlobby.com/Images/90KHz_during_stalking.webp)